Claims Process Frequently Asked Questions (FAQ’s)

 The first line of the personal proof of debt claim form requires you to indicate your full name and your current location of residence (for example ‘John Doe of Toronto, Ontario, Canada’).

-The individual transactions that flowed through your credit card account do not impact your claim in the estate.
+The individual transactions that flowed through your credit card account do not impact your claim in the estate unless you used CD funds to pay off the balance.
 The only amount that should be reflected on your proof of debt claim form is any balance you had owing on your credit card at the time SIB went into liquidation.
 This amount should be reflected on the line in the claims form that indicates to include any other amounts that were received directly or indirectly from SIB.
 This amount will be treated as a payment when calculating your net cash deposited.

 The two forms entitled Personal – PDF form and Corporate/Trust – PDF form are the base documents to be used when filing out your claim.
 If you made deposits in your own name you should use the “Personal” form.
 If you made deposits through a Company or a Trust you should use the “Corporate/Trust” form.
 The other forms are worksheets you can use to assist in getting all the information together to support your claim.